-During December of 2013 the Company sold its working wholly owned subsidiary Pipeline Nutrition U.S.A.
+Effective December 31, 2013, the Company sold its working wholly owned subsidiary Pipeline Nutrition U.S.A.
 Inc. which has had consecutive net loss years to its current CFO and the management of Pipeline.
 The Company anticipates a gain of \$139,050 on the transaction in addition receiving potential royalties from the company after the note receivable is paid based on a pre determined formula.